AbdulShabazz/StraightRepo-AbdulShabazz-bkp/READMEfirst.txt

 This version is compatible with a new morphing framework (Temporally variable multi-aspect arbitrary many voices morphing).
 Because this new framwork is not stable, the new morphing procedures are stored in a separate directory and archived in a different file.

 Installation:
-Please set mathab path to the directory where provided m-files are stored.
+Please set matlab path to the directory where provided m-files are stored.l

 Test:
 (1) STRAIGHT: